-The residents will have an opportunity to show their support of the plan in a local referendum.
-If the plan is approved, it must then be adopted by the Local Authority.
+Following an independent examination, residents have the opportunity to show their support for the plan in a local referendum.
+If the plan is supported by the local community, the plan must then be adopted by the Local Authority.

-Once adopted by East Cambridgehire District Council (ECDC), all developers will need to take notice of the proposals agreed in our NP.
+Once adopted by East Cambridgeshire District Council (ECDC), all developers will need to take notice of the proposals agreed in our NP.
 It will also mean Soham and Barway, will receive a larger amount of the money paid by developers through the Community Infrastructure Levy (CIL) to be used for community projects.